The Best Little Whorehouse in Texas (film): Marketing

 The film presented some difficulties for Universal, particularly with advertising.
 In 1982, the word "whorehouse" was considered obscene in parts of the United States, resulting in the film being renamed The Best Little Cathouse in Texas in some print ads, while television ads were either banned outright in some areas, or the offending word was censored; on WXYZ-TV in Detroit, the announcer on the station's "Now Showing" segment merely clicked his tongue to eliminate the offending word: "The Best Little [click, click] in Texas!"
 In Canada, the title was generally left alone in print, but televised trailers used a bleep censor over the word.
 During interviews, Parton sometimes referred to the film as The Best Little Chicken House in Texas.

 Box office

-The Best Little Whorehouse in Texas opened in 1,400 theaters on July 23, 1982 and earned $11,874,268 in its opening weekend, ranking number one in the United States box office, dethroning E.T.
+The Best Little Whorehouse in Texas opened in 1,400 theaters on July 23, 1982, and earned $11,874,268 in its opening weekend, ranking number one in the United States box office, dethroning E.T.
 The Extra Terrestrial's six-week run at the top of the box office.
 It was the biggest weekend for a musical film ever.
 The film grossed $69,701,637 domestically.
+It went on to become the 10th highest-grossing film of 1982.

 Critical reception

 The film received mixed reviews from critics.

-On review aggregator website Rotten Tomatoes, the film holds a 42% rating based on 12 reviews.
-Roger Ebert of the Chicago Sun-Times gave the film two out of four stars, stating, "If they ever give Dolly her freedom and stop packaging her so antiseptically, she could be terrific.
+Roger Ebert of the Chicago Sun-Times gave the film two out of four stars, stating the film was surprisingly dull and didn't make good use of Parton's talents: "If they ever give Dolly her freedom and stop packaging her so antiseptically, she could be terrific.
 But Dolly and Burt and Whorehouse never get beyond the concept stage in this movie."
+Chris Hicks of The Deseret News gave a mostly negative review, describing the film as slogging "from one poorly staged musical scene to another", but he highlighted some of the supporting cast as offering bright moments, particularly Jim Nabors.